 President Reagan and the Drug Free Workplace Act of 1988

-President Ronald Reagan saw drug abuse crossing the military and the whole nation and understood the value of and the benefits to implementing drug testing programs.
+President Ronald Reagan saw drug abuse crossing the military and the whole nation and understood the value of and the benefits of implementing drug testing programs.
 This mandate was then (albeit gradually ) embraced by private corporations.

-For associations with over 4,000 workers this amount is greater at 62%.
+For associations with over 4,000 workers, this amount is greater at 62%.

 The particular components of fulfilling these requirements vary depending on whether the national contractor or grantee is an individual or a company.
 Obviously, organizational requirements are more comprehensive since they must set up actual workplace drug testing programs.
-One of the processes that organizations looking for a national contract are the following:
+One of the processes that organizations looking for a national contract is the following: